Ravencentric/pynyaa/docs/usage.md

 #### Advanced

-If you're doing more than quick experiments or one-off scripts, it's best to use the [`Nyaa`][pynyaa.Nyaa]/[`AsyncNyaa`][pynyaa.AsyncNyaa] client directly.
+If you're doing anything more than quick experiments or one-off scripts, it's best to use the [`Nyaa`][pynyaa.Nyaa]/[`AsyncNyaa`][pynyaa.AsyncNyaa] client directly.
 They give you far more flexibility and control over the requests along with improved performance.

 !!! note
     For more details, see the [HTTPX documentation](https://www.python-httpx.org/advanced/clients/#why-use-a-client) on clients.